euclidprobe/euclidprobe.github.io/pages/mydoc/01_kitbuild.md

         <img src="images\01_assembly\01_kit_contents.jpg" style="width:400px; border:2px solid CornflowerBlue">
       </a>

-Leave the two PCB’s attached to the rail for now.
-It will aid in the solder assembly of the components.
+{% include tip.html content="Leave the two PCB’s attached to the rail.
+It will aid in the solder assembly of the components." %}

-Determine the orientation for the plunger on the switch:
+Determine the best orientation for the plunger on the switch:
- -  Most installations will favor the plunger to the rear of the probe.
-That way the eccentricity between the nozzle and plunger is minimized. <br>
+ -  Ideally, the switch plunger should be closest to the nozzle when the probe is deployed.
+Most installations will have the plunger towards the square end of the probe PCB.
- Note the COM-NC pins on the switch correspond to the holes on the PCB labeled COM and NC.
+ -  Note the COM-NC pins on the switch correspond to the holes on the PCB labeled COM and NC.
+The switch can install either way.

 <div style="width:100%;text-align:center;">
 <table>